kevinsapp/monarch/README.md

 Syntax:
 `monarch db rename [name] [newname]`

-Example: rename a database from name to new name.
+Example: rename a database from olddb to newdb.
 ```
-monarch db rename myappdb:myappDevelopment
+monarch db rename olddb newdb
 ```

 Note: if you change the name of your database, you should also change the database name specificed in your config file.